borgox/Discord-RAT/README.md

 # Remote Administration Tool (RAT) using Discord Bot

 This Discord bot provides various commands for remote administration of a Windows PC.
-It can perform tasks like screen recording, taking screenshots, executing system commands, and more.
-Please note that this code is provided for educational purposes and should not be used for malicious intent.
+It can perform tasks like screen recording, taking screenshots, executing system commands, and more. **Please note that this code is provided for educational purposes and should not be used for malicious intent.**

 # Testing
-This codes was tested at most but some commands may not work as intended, like the commands to disable the antivirus or fireall
+This codes was tested at most but some commands may not work as intended, like the commands to disable the antivirus or firewall, or general running.

 ## Installation